 Preparing to apply to study abroad and navigating a new admissions process can feel like a struggle.
 Not to worry though – Unifrog is here to help you get organised!
 This guide will help you work through the decisions you need to make if you’re thinking of applying to study in the Netherlands.

 What do you want to study?

-The Netherlands has a range of degrees to choose from, catering to over 300,000 students in higher education each year.
-So whatever you want to study, there’s a good chance of finding a programme that’s right for you!
 You might want to consider the Netherlands’ particular strengths when you choose a programme.
 For instance, the country is a popular place to study technology, design, and engineering, with a wide range of STEM-focussed companies for graduates to choose from after they complete their degrees.
-Delft University of Technology is even ranked 2nd in the world for architecture by QS University World Rankings 2020!
+Delft University of Technology is even ranked second in the world for architecture by QS University World Rankings 2022.